IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

       - dns VM

+      - nfs VM

-      - nfs VM, with 3 master nodes / compute nodes (the master nodes are serving as computer nodes as well).
+ -  **Note:** The 3 master nodes are also serving as compute nodes in the lab environment

-  - The **desktop VM** is the one you will use to access and work with OCP cluster in this lab.
+  - The **desktop VM** is the VM you will use to access and work with OpenShift (OCP) cluster in this lab.

-  - The login credentials for the **desktop VM** are: User ID:
+  - The login credentials for the **desktop VM** are:
+    -  User ID: **ibmuser**
-    **ibmuser** Password: **engageibm**
+    -  Password: **engageibm**

 ## 5. Lab Tasks

 In this lab, you access WebSphere Application Server to review the deployment of the JEE applications.
-Then you are going to the Transformation Advisor to identify a good candidate application for moving to cloud.
+Then you are going to use Transformation Advisor to identify a good candidate application for moving to WebSphere Liberty runing in containers.
 To identify which Java EE programming models are on the server, you could run the Transformation Advisor Data Collector tool against the server.

 The Transformation Advisor creates an inventory of the content and structure of each application and learn about problems that might occur